 While everyone else is figuring out the best way into the city, we reckon that there's a very strong case to be made for heading in the opposite direction.
 If it's serenity you're after, grab a tent, a sleeping bag, an esky and a couple of friends, and make your way deep into the bush.
 There mightn't be fireworks, but as you're ringing in the New Year gazing up at the stars, you won't feel too hard done by.
 Just make sure you're aware of any fire restrictions that might be in place, and be careful on the roads.

 There were a ton of great movies to hit cinemas this year (we wrote about some of our favourites over here).
 As we gear up for another Oscar season, there's no better time to fire up your Netflix account and catch up with the flicks you might have missed.
-If you do want to get out of the house, select Palace Cinemas around the country are hosting advance NYE screenings of the critically acclaimed Lion, with a celebratory glass of Prosecco included in the ticket price.
-Alternatively, Melburnians can pay a visit to the historic Astor Theatre and pelvic thrust into January with The Rocky Horror Picture Show.
+If you do want to get out of the house, select Palace Cinemas around the country are hosting advance NYE screenings of the crowd-pleasing Green Book, with a celebratory glass of Prosecco included in the ticket price.
+Alternatively, Melburnians can pay a visit to the historic Astor Theatre and rock into January with Prince's Purple Rain.

 FIND SOMEWHERE TO VOLUNTEER YOUR TIME IN 2018